Holdover Tenant

 Step 2: File a lawsuit in the District Court

-This is the next step you must take in a Maryland tenant eviction process.
+This is the next step landlords must take in a Maryland tenant eviction process.
 You must file a complaint in the District Court where your rental unit is located.
 This will cost you about $46 in fees.

 Step 3: Attend the court hearing